AgentMC/Sao20/Translate/Ru/Part8.md

 The rat stopped at the end of the tunnel, protruded only a sharp nose into the gap in the grass, carefully sniffed the outside air и only then thrusted the head all the way out.
 When it was satisfied it got out through the grass.

-After a bit of fighting with the grass Цукигаке also left the tunnel finding herself already at the southern part of the wetland area.
+After a bit of fighting with the grass Цукигаке also left the tunnel finding herself already at the Южной part of the wetland area.
 The dry grassland spread ahead, и after it a wooden fence was seen that seemed to have been made by humans.
 Behind was the field she saw from the carriage.

 "Kyu-ru-ru, Ku-ru!!!"